On December 12 in 2020, Russia's Umar Kremlev was elected as President of the International Boxing Association.

 He won 57.33 per cent of the vote as AIBA's Congress was held virtually amid the coronavirus pandemic, and saw off a field which began as six challengers.

 Kremlev immediately called for unity and reforms as he prepared to lead amateur boxing worldwide.

 AIBA have been working to improve their global reputation, with two Commissions formed in November 2019 to help with this.

 A Reform Commission on AIBA Statute amendments was created, which includes AIBA legal advisors and senior members of AIBA Federations.
 Presidents of each Confederation are also on the Commission.

-Russian Boxing Federation secretary general Umar Kremlev was made head of the new Marketing Commission, which aims to create a global marketing plan to attract sponsors and secure broadcaster deals for the World Championships and World Cup.
+Kremlev, the Russian Boxing Federation secretary general, was made head of the new Marketing Commission, which aims to create a global marketing plan to attract sponsors and secure broadcaster deals for the World Championships and World Cup.

-To improve dialogue between AIBA, Confederations and National Federations, Kremlev devised Continental Boxing Forums, where reports from both the Reform and Marketing Commissions are to be presented.
+To improve dialogue between AIBA, Confederations and National Federations, Kremlev devised Continental Boxing Forums, where reports from both the Reform and Marketing Commissions were presented.

-The Boxing World Cup is making a comeback after 12-year absence, taking place in the Russian city of Nizhny Novgorod later this year.
+The Boxing World Cup is making a comeback after 13-year absence, and is due to take place across several Russian cities in 2021.
 It will be yet another exciting tournament for boxing fans to watch.

-Meanwhile, preparations for the men and women’s World Championships in 2020 and 2021 continue.
+Meanwhile, preparations for the men and women’s World Championships in 2021 also continue.